Strech/vines-backdoor/README.md

 # Vines::Backdoor

-Allows you to authenticate and generate bosh session for vines user by sigle request without password.
+Allows you to authenticate and generate bosh session for Vines user by sigle request without password.

-All that you need – a secret key from backdoor of your vines
+All that you need – a secret key from backdoor of your Vines

+Standart http-bind flow requires 4 requests with 4 responses from Vines (last is binding result).
+With vines-backdoor you need just 1 request and 1 response from Vines :triumph:

 ## Installation